bcarr-applogie/applogie-product/docs/concepts/user-management/user-types.md

 # User Types and Relationships

-This document explains the different types of users in Applogie and ho### Special Relationships
+This document explains the different types of users in Applogie and their roles in subscription management, document handling, and financial oversight.

-### Executive Visibility
-- **Access Level**: Enterprise-wide view access
-- **Purpose**: Strategic oversight and decision-making
-- **Limitations**: View-only access without operational responsibilities
-- **Example**: [Edward Ellsworth](../user-personas/external/company-executive.md) has visibility into overall technology investments without direct system management responsibilities

-### Data Specialists
-- May have unique cross-department access for data management
-- Focus on data accuracy and integration
-- Example: [Diana Dwyer](../user-personas/external/data-specialist.md) ensuring data quality across departments relate to various aspects of the syste### Common Scenarios

-### New Employee Onboarding
-1. Finance team or delegated administrator creates user account
-2. Department and role assignments are configured
-3. Appropriate licenses are assigned
-4. Technical integration details are provided if needed

-### Subscription Onboarding
-1. Business owner initiates subscription documentation
-2. System prompts for required information
-3. Automated reminders for missing details
-4. Finance team validates and approves
-5. Technical integration setup if required

-### Role Changesing their roles in subscription management, document handling, and financial oversight.

 ## Key Principles